Online

 Complete our online feedback form.

-The Annual Business Plan (ABP) is our way to ensure that we continue to develop and maintain essential infrastructure services such as roads, footpaths, bridges, public toilets and open spaces as well as providing important services including libraries, health, planning, support services and waste collection.
+The ABP is our way to ensure that we continue to develop and maintain essential infrastructure services such as roads, footpaths, bridges, public toilets and open spaces as well as providing important services including libraries, health, planning, support services and waste collection.

-Your feedback on our draft Plans is appreciated, and all feedback received during the engagement period will be considered, prior to the plans being finalised.
+Your feedback on our draft ABP 2026-27 is appreciated, and all feedback received during the engagement period will be considered, prior to the plan being finalised.

-Community engagement will be open from Monday 15 June to Monday 6 July 2026.
+Community engagement is open until 5pm Monday 6 July 2026.

-Once community engagement has opened and you have reviewed the draft documents, you can provide your feedback in one of the following ways:
+Once you have reviewed the draft plan, you can provide your feedback in one of the following ways:

 Complete our online feedback form.